technologiesoutcomes/assignments/README.md

 ```

 Go and check the GitHub repository and verify that your submission has appeared and is in the right place.
 If it is, this completes the submission.
 If not take action to make whatever corrections are necessary.

+# Method B - Submitting to your personal GitHub repository